Emsworth to Westbourne

 The Route

-2. Go left as you emerge from under the A259 and continue until you get to Queen Street.
+Veer left as you emerge from under the A259 and continue until you get to Queen Street.
 Cross the road and turn right on the other side, looking for the footpath just before The Lord Raglan pub.
-The footpath will take you past some flats/houses and then out onto Slipper Millpond.
+The footpath will take you past some flats/houses and then through a tunnel before leading out onto Slipper Millpond.

-7. When you reach the sign for Our Back Garden, veer left and walk along a pleasant stretch of path where the stream runs parallel.
+When you reach the sign for Our Back Garden, you can chose to pop in (Fri-Sun or Weds - Sun in school holidays) and view the alpacas, get drinks and treats from their horsebox and visit their little shop.
+From the entrance to Our Back Garden, fork left and walk along a pleasant stretch of path where the stream runs parallel.
 At the top of this section, you will reach Westbourne.
 Turn right opposite the church if you fancy the pub or go left to continue the walk.

-10. Pass by some storage containers and then cross over a footbridge.
+Pass by some storage containers and then cross over a footbridge.
 This is the best place on the walk for a dog or welly splash.
 On the opposite side of the bridge, turn right and follow the path above the river.
 Just after a circle of tree stump seats, look out for the green bench and steps.
-Keep ahead, taking the right fork here.
+Keep ahead, taking the right fork here down the steps.

-11. The path will lead you through the southern portion of the reserve and out through the south gate.
-Here you should turn right to go back over the footbridge to Palmers Road car park.
+The path will lead you through the southern portion of the reserve and out through the south gate.
+Go up the steps and turn right to go back over the footbridge to Palmers Road car park.

 Did you know?